1. Gautama Buddha was born in __________.

 Explanation: Mahayana developed in north India using Sanskrit texts.

-42. Vajrayana Buddhism developed in:
+42. Vajrayana Buddhism developed in__________.

 A) South India